We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - an increase in cervical mucus

-- cervical mucus that has the consistency and look of egg whites
+- cervical mucus with the look and consistency of egg whites

-- a change in the position or firmness of the cervix
+- a change in the cervix’s position or firmness

 - increased sex drive

-- pain or a dull ache on one side of the abdomen
+- a dull ache or pain on one side of the abdomen

 - breast tenderness